prrrcl/lab-javascript-all-times-movies/README.md

 Another famous way to order the movies is to sort them alphabetically using the `title` key.
 But in this case we only need to print the title of the first 20.
 Easy Peasy for an expert like you :wink:

 Create a `orderAlphabetically` method, that receive an array and return an array of first 20 titles, alphabetically ordered.
-Return only the title of each movie, and if the array you receive have less than 20 movies, return all of them order
+Return only the title of each movie, and if the array you receive have less than 20 movies, return all of them in order

 ### BONUS Iteration: Best yearly rate average